 - adrenal glands

-Inflammation is often in response to an infection.
-The infection can spread all over the body and affect vital organs if left untreated.
-The inflammation can also cause pressure on vital organs.
+Inflammation often happens in response to an infection.
+The infection can spread all over your body and affect vital organs if left untreated.
+The inflammation can also put pressure on your vital organs.
 This pressure could cause irreversible complications.

 Retroperitoneal inflammation is also known as retroperitonitis.

 Retroperitoneal inflammation has similar symptoms as other abdominal infections that involve inflammation.
 Symptoms include:

 Retroperitoneal inflammation can happen when harmful bacteria come in contact with the organs in the retroperitoneal space or the lining that encloses your abdominal cavity.
 Possible causes of retroperitoneal inflammation include:

 Complications with organs

 - Kidney infections,